Districts Of Uttar Pradesh with Map 2025, Number of Districts, Size, Name, Map!

 We will explore various aspects related to the districts of Uttar Pradesh, including the number of districts, a list of all districts, a map, the largest and smallest districts, and their populations.

 Uttar Pradesh is located in the northern part of India.
-It is bordered by the states of Haryana, Delhi, Rajasthan, Madhya Pradesh, Chhattisgarh, Bihar, and Jharkhand.
+Uttar Pradesh shares its border with 8 states and 1 union territory which is maximum.
+Delhi, Haryana, Himachal Pradesh, and Uttarakhand in North, Bihar Jharkhand in the east, Rajasthan in West and Madhya Pradesh and Chattisgarh in the south.
 To the north, it shares a border with the country of Nepal.
 The state is centrally located in the northern plains, making it one of the most strategically and culturally significant regions in India.
 Its capital is Lucknow, and other major cities include Varanasi, Agra, and Kanpur.
 UP lies to the east of Rajasthan and west of Bihar on the map of India.

 UP MAP